Harness powerful analytics for better business intelligence and performance

 Visualize exponential regression and use it to scale to the future.
 This graph shows the number of accounts is exponentially growing, so given that the current trend continues, a number of users in a given future date can be accurately predicted.

 Apply account periodicity to capacity planning.
 Forecast trends using a seasonal predictive model with Holt-Winters exponential smoothing over weekly periods.
 The graph shows web request rates and makes a forecast for the next week, forecasting trend and periodicity.
 We can see a slight negative trend.

-Easily view anomalies when machine data doesn’t behave as expected
+Easily view anomalies when telemetry data doesn’t behave as expected

 Analyze the behavior of any kind of metric or tag and automatically create a continuously updated forecasting model of what that data should look like over time.
 Easily identify problems and make faster decisions to rectify errors or make system wide adjustments.